Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **How to fix the violation**: Add a PATCH operation that allows at least the update of tags for the tracked resource - if the operation does not exist for the service, this fix requires a service side change.
 If the resource pointed by the rule is not a tracked resource, this warning may be a false positive, please clarify this with your PR reviewer.

 **Impact on generated code**: Generated SDK code will expose the corresponding PATCH operation only if it's present in the specification.
+If PATCH operation only supports updating tags, then you will potentially have two operations in the SDK: "Update" & "CreateOrUpdate", the first updates only tags while the second allows updating a bigger set of properties, which is not the best customer experience.
+Please strongly consider adding all mutable properties to the "Update" operation.

 **Examples**: N/A